Vladislav Malkevich (economist): Expocentre ZAO

-Under V.L.
-Malkevich's leadership Expocentre achieved impressive results which were noted by many reputable awards: Golden Mercury national prize (2005, 2011); international prize: Leader of Economic Development of Russia (2006) and: For Contribution in the Doubling of GNP-2007.
-International prizes: European Quality (2008) award and “Socrates Prize” in the nomination Economy and Business (2008) were awarded in Oxford, UK.
+Under Malkevich's leadership Expocentre achieved results which were noted by many awards, the Golden Mercury national prize in 2005 and 2011; the international prize: Leader of Economic Development of Russia in 2006 and: For Contribution in the Doubling of GNP-2007.
+The international prizes it won were the 2008 European Quality award and the “Socrates Prize” in the nomination Economy and Business also in 2008 were awarded to Expocentre in Oxford, UK.